 Some people make the decision instantly, with few worries or problems.
 Others must go through some soul-searching before deciding.
 It is normal for a potential donor to have concerns about giving a kidney or to feel surprised about his or her own reluctance.
 The only "right" decision is the one with which the potential donor feels most comfortable.

 The transplant staff will help in a nonjudgmental and professional manner.
+The donor has a team that works with them through the process.
+Each donor has an independent living donor advocate.
+This is someone who is not with the transplant program whose role is to solely support the donor and their decision.
 The transplant social worker talks with every potential donor (and spouse or family) to make sure the decision is the right one for the donor.

 How do kidney donors feel about their experiences?